 Rogue traders target Powys residents

-Residents and businesses in Powys are being warned by the county council that a team of rogue traders are in the county offering to carry out property repairs and maintenance.
+Residents and businesses in Powys are being warned by the council to be cautious of traders who cold call offering property repairs and maintenance.

-The council's Trading Standards Service also has examples of some cold callers that are unqualified conmen or woman, who charge extortionate amounts of money for little or no work with prices also being very misleading.
-They usually demand immediate payment while practice methods are aimed for not being traced.
+Some cold callers are unqualified conmen or woman, who charge extortionate amounts of money for little or no work.

-Clive Jones, the council's Professional Lead for Trading Standards, Community Safety and Emergency Planning, said: "In these cases the work conducted is usually extremely poor.
-Our advice is never to accept work from cold callers and remember the older saying that if it is too good to be true, it usually is.
+Cllr Graham Breeze, Cabinet Member for Regulatory Services, said: "In these cases the work conducted is usually extremely poor.
+Our advice to people is to never accept work from cold callers and remember that old saying - if it's too good to be true it usually is!

 Legislation requires cold callers to give consumers a 'cancellation notice', giving them 14 days to cancel the contract made for any work over £42.
 Failure to issue a cancellation notice in the correct manner is a criminal offence.

-Anyone who thinks they may be a victim or thinks someone they know may have been, should get in touch with Citizens Advice Consumer Service on 03454 04 05 06.
+Anyone who thinks they may have fallen victim to rogue trading should contact the Citizens Advice Consumer Service on 03454 04 05 06.